 Legally offering psilocybin mushroom Therapy through ceremony

-While we tend to agree that the DEA's process of Request for Exemption to use these illegal substances may be in itself a violation of our right to work with them as part of our religion, we also understand the necessity for regulation in a time where substances, both naturally occurring and not, are highly abused.
+While we do wholeheartedly agree that the DEA's process of Request for Exemption to use these illegal substances may be in itself a violation of our right to work with them as part of our religion, we also understand the perceived necessity for regulation.

-All of our work is and will continue to be above-ground and accessible to all that are in need.
+All of our work with the plants is and will continue to be above-ground and accessible to all that are in need.